 Vincent Choo was appointed Head of Group Risk Management of OCBC Bank in August 2014.
 As Chief Risk Officer, he covers the full spectrum of risk, including credit, technology and information security, liquidity, market and operational risk management.
 He reports jointly to both the Group CEO and the Board Risk Management Committee of OCBC Bank.
 Mr Choo joined OCBC Bank from Deutsche Bank AG, where his last appointment was Managing Director and Chief Risk Officer for Asia Pacific.
 In his 20 years at Deutsche Bank AG, he served in a number of senior roles including Head of Market Risk Management for Asia Pacific, with additional responsibilities for traded credit products, and head of new product approval for Asia.
 He holds an MA in Economics from the University of Akron.

-Maureen DeRooij is the Asia-Pacific CEO for ABN AMRO Bank and is based in Singapore where she is also Country Executive.
+Ms Maureen DeRooij is the Asia-Pacific CEO for ABN AMRO Bank and is based in Singapore where she is also Country Executive.
 ABN AMRO Bank’s business in Asia-Pacific includes Corporate Advisory and Structured Finance with a focus on client segments in Natural Resources, Transportation & Logistics, Food, and Trade & Commodity Finance.
 The bank in this region also has Clearing operations in Sydney, Tokyo, Hong Kong and Singapore.
-Ms DeRooij previously worked for Standard Chartered Bank based in Singapore from 2005 as Global Head of Natural Resources and Commodity Trading before her later appointment as Group Chief Operating Officer for the Wholesale Banking business covering 50 countries.
-Before Standard Chartered, Ms DeRooij built the global structured commodity product capability for Citigroup, based in New York, and headed its Americas business.
+Ms DeRooij previously worked for Standard Chartered Bank based in Singapore from 2005 as Global Head of Natural Resources (Oil and Gas and Mining) and Commodity Trading before her later appointment as Group Chief Operating Officer for the Wholesale Banking Client business covering 50 countries.
+Before Standard Chartered, Ms DeRooij built the global structured commodity product capability for Citigroup based in New York and headed its Americas business.
 She was on the Board of Citigroup's International Trading Company as well as a member of the Editorial Board for Euromoney's Trade Finance Magazine.
 Ms DeRooij ran the North Americas Structured Commodity Business five years earlier for ABN AMRO Bank in Chicago.
-Ms DeRooij commenced her career at ABN AMRO Bank in the Netherlands where she held a number of executive positions including that of Senior Risk Approver advising on large-scale structured transactions for Northeast Asia.
-Ms DeRooij holds a Master's degree in Corporate Law (LLM) from the Rijksuniversiteit of Leiden and a MBA degree from the University of Chicago.
-Ms DeRooij served on the Singapore Management University's (SMU) International Trading Track and Research Committee and is currently a member of the Advisory Board Member for SMU's Lee Kong Chian School of Business.
-She is on the Board of the Europe-ASEAN Business Alliance and the Singapore World Wildlife Fund.
-She is a frequent speaker and chair of industry events organised by the Financial Times, Dow Jones, Euromoney, Reuters, the American and European Chambers of Commerce as well as industry commentator on Bloomberg and CNBC's Worldwide Exchange business news programme.
+She commenced her career at ABN AMRO Bank in the Netherlands where she held a number of executive positions including that of Senior Risk Approver advising on large-scale structured transactions for Northeast Asia.
+Ms DeRooij holds a Master's degree in Corporate Law (LLM) from the Rijksuniversiteit of Leiden and a MBA degree from the University of Chicago (Booth).
+Ms DeRooij serves on the Singapore Management University's Advisory Board for Lee Kong Chian School of Business and is also on the Boards of the Europe-ASEAN Business Alliance and the Singapore World Wildlife Fund.
+She is a frequent speaker and chair of industry events organised by the Financial Times, Dow Jones, Euromoney, Reuters, and occasionally provides industry commentary on Bloomberg and CNBC's Worldwide Exchange.
 She is a regular guest lecturer at INSEAD speaking on operational risk.

 Felimy Greene is Managing Director and Regional Head of Customer Franchise responsible for digital banking, marketing, customer experience and decision management for Citi’s Consumer Banking business in Asia and EMEA.
 He leads a multi-disciplined team focused on delivering remarkable customer experiences across digital and physical channels, as well as leading a high-impact marketing strategy designed around Citi’s customer segments and focused urban presence.